better-internet/radworks-docs/docs/connecting-to-ethereum/creating-an-org.md

 ![Org Page][op]

-If you've created a multi-signature org, you can also view the members of your org and easily navigate to your the Gnosis Safe interface to manage your org, add/remove members and sign transactions.
+If you've created a multi-signature org, you can also view the members of your org and easily navigate to your Gnosis Safe interface to manage your org, add/remove members, and sign transactions.

 ![Multi-sig Org Page][mop]